fhunleth/blstrobe/README.md

     sudo modprobe i2c-dev

+If you have an AMD graphics card, you may also need to load the radeonfb module.

+    sudo modprobe radeonfb

+Now that the kernel modules have been loaded, you can use the blstrobe utility.
 To turn backlight strobing on with a flash duration of 2 ms on all connected monitors, run the following (the time is specified in microseconds):

     sudo blstrobe -e -t 2000